-Using the appropriate interface, connect the

-- For MPLAB IDE 8, select Programmer > Reconnect. - b) For MPLAB X IDE, select Window > Dash-board and click the Refresh Debug Tool Status icon (). - 5.
+- 1. Using the appropriate interface, connect the device to the hardware debugger. - 2.
+Open an MPLAB IDE project. - 3.
+Configure the MPLAB IDE project for the appropriate device and hardware debugger. - 4.
+Based on the version of MPLAB IDE you are using, do one of the following: - a) For MPLAB IDE 8, select Programmer > Reconnect. - b) For MPLAB X IDE, select Window > Dash-board and click the Refresh Debug Tool Status icon (). - 5.
 Depending on the development tool used, the part number and Device Revision ID value appear in the Output window.